GLOBAL MARKETS-Stocks fall as supply worry hits oil; U.S. dollar climbs

 The Dow Jones Industrial Average fell 61.85 points, or 0.29 percent, to 21,467.14, the S&P 500 lost 16.43 points, or 0.67 percent, to 2,437.03 and the Nasdaq Composite dropped 50.98 points, or 0.82 percent, to 6,188.03.

-The Dow and benchmark S&P 500 hit fresh record highs on Monday, buoyed by a rebound in the tech sector.
+The Dow and benchmark S&P 500 hit fresh records on Monday, buoyed by a rebound in the tech sector.

 The pan-European FTSEurofirst 300 index lost 0.66 percent and MSCI's gauge of stocks across the globe shed 0.69 percent.